What you need to know to be an MFOA legislative activist

 GUIDELINES FOR PREPARING, WRITING, and GIVING TESTIMONY

-You can submit written testimony, Zoom testimony or testify at a public hearing on any legislative bill.
+You can submit written testimony, Zoom testimony or testify at a public hearing in the committee room on any legislative bill.

-Giving testimony is one of the most effective ways to educate legislators and policy-makers about the impact, either positive or negative, of the proposed legislation and the change it might have.
+Giving testimony is one of the most effective ways to educate legislators and policy-makers about the impact, either positive or negative, of the proposed legislation.
+Legislators have many bills that come before them and do not have time to be in well informed on all of them – and either way they respect your being there.

 WRITTEN AND ZOOM TESTIMONY:

-If you want to submit your testimony remotely, click on ‘I would like to testify electronically over Zoom’ you will be sent a link for the meeting, but you must still enter your written testimony and submit it.
-Zoom testifying is easy, but note Zoom and in-person testimony has a strict 3-minute limit.
+Zoom participation is good if you cannot give in-person testimony and still be seen remotely in the committee room.
+Once you enter your testimony, also click on ‘I would like to testify electronically over Zoom’ you will be sent a link for the meeting, but you must still enter your written testimony and submit it.
+Zoom testifying is easy, but like in-person testimony, has a 3-minute limit.

 PROVIDING ORAL TESTIMONY AT COMMITTEE